muganga-charles/class-and-methods/README.md

 # class and methods
- showing the use of a class method and a static method But in most cases, we deal with method over riding where by two different classes having the same methods
+Showing the use of a class method and a static method But in most cases, we deal with method over riding where by two different classes having the same methods